 - Square of fabric – I use 100% cotton, but the measurements completely depends on the size of your hoop.
 I would suggest having your fabric square being at least 4 inches larger than your hoop.
 If your hoop is a 12 inch hoop, I would suggest your fabric square being at least 16″x16″ large.
 This will give you 2 inches leeway on either side of your hoop.

 - Template – printed out or displayed on a tablet or laptop screen.
-Here are some template options.
+I’ve designed a 2023 template.
 I’ll be using my laptop for the below method.

 - Transparent ruler